 Sigma Alpha Mu’s profound interest in matters of culture and education was clearly manifested many years ago.
 For example, in 1927, when Jewish students in Rumania were subjected to merciless persecution, the Fraternity sent one of its officers to investigate conditions there.
 His report, subsequently reprinted in newspapers and magazines throughout the country, was instrumental in preventing further assaults in that country.
 Also, in 1929 Sigma Alpha Mu was the first college fraternity to award a scholarship to the Hebrew University in Palestine.

 Our willingness to serve extends beyond campus limits to embrace the community in which the college is located.
 The range of projects grows with each passing year.
 Large or small, these civic and community endeavors are significant, enriching each participant with the inner joy of altruism when a collective effort is undertaken with genuine concern for the welfare of others.
 Bounce for Beats, a national service project copyrighted by Sigma Alpha Mu, was an innovation of the 1960s.
 Scores of chapters bouncing a basketball to symbolize the heartbeat have collected hundreds of thousands of dollars for worthy causes including the American Heart Association and Pediatric AIDS Foundation.
-Today, Sigma Alpha Mu's commitment to service continues through support of the Alzheimer's Association, our national service project.
+Today, Sigma Alpha Mu’s commitment to service continues through the support of the The Judy Fund of the Alzheimer’s Association, our international service project.